How to Create a Correlation Matrix in R

 The cor function

-The simplest and most straight-forward to run a correlation in R is with the cor function:
+The simplest and most straight-forward to run an R correlation matrix is with the cor function:

 mydata.cor = cor(mydata)